saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 ---

 ### Step 5: Changing backup policies
-- OVHcloud provides a default backup policy, including a 2TB S3 bucket.
+OVHcloud provides a **default backup policy** that includes a 2TB S3 bucket.
+Currently, users can modify this default policy but cannot create custom policies or add personal S3 buckets.

-1. To review or configure the policy:
+To review or configure the policy:

-   - Navigate to the **Backup Job** section.
+1. Go to the **Backup Job** section in the VSPC dashboard.
-   - Click the value under `Successful Jobs` to view the default policy.
+2. Click the value under **Successful Jobs**.
+A window will open showing the default policy name (e.g., “FCO – Windows …”).
-   - Select the backup policy you want to assign.
+3. Select the **backup policy** you want to modify.
+A new window will display the policy components.
-   - Modify components such as:
+Here are the components you can adjust:
-     - **Operation mode**: Select the type of host to back up.
+- **Operation mode**: Choose the type of host to back up.
-     - **Backup mode**: Choose data to back up.
+- **Backup mode**: Select specific data to back up (e.g., entire server, partition).
-     - **Destination**: Define the backup storage location (e.g., 1TB S3 bucket).
+- **Destination**: Define the backup storage location (default is a 2TB S3 bucket).
-     - **Repository credentials**: Configure authentication.
+- **Repository credentials**: Configure authentication for the repository.
-     - **Retention policy**: Set backup retention duration (default: 7 days).
+- **Retention policy**: Specify the duration for keeping backups (default is 7 days).
+- **Backup cache**: Disabled by default.
-     - **Guest processing mode**: Enable advanced options like file indexing and application-aware processing.
+- **Guest processing mode**:
+  - **Application-aware processing**: Maintains consistency for VSS-aware applications by processing application logs for disaster recovery.
+  - **System indexing**: Enables file-by-file browsing and selective restoration.
-     - **Schedule**: Configure automatic backups (default: 10 PM daily, with retries for failures).
+- **Schedule**: Backups run daily at 10 PM, with up to three retries for failed jobs.

+Before finalizing, a summary screen will display all settings for review.

 > **Warning**: Verify available storage space before starting backups or restorations.
 Insufficient space can result in failures.